angelol/lgtm/implementation-plan.md

 - GitHub API client with Octokit integration
 - Error handling and rate limiting for GitHub API
 - Repository service for repository information and PR management
+- Content Retrieval API for PR descriptions, diffs, and content parsing

 ## MANDATORY Instructions for AI Agent
 These instructions are REQUIREMENTS that MUST be followed without exception: